harvard-nrg/dwiqc/docs/source/xnat.rst

 .. note::
     *get* mode is only applicable if you have an XNAT instance you're going to interact with.
 If you're only going to use DWIQC outside of XNAT, please feel free to skip to the `process <#process-mode>`_ mode section.

-**Overview**
+get: Overview
+"""""""""""""

 *get* mode functions as a way to download data from XNAT to your local compute environment. *get* mode's primary feature is the ability to download data and convert it to BIDS format.
-If you're unfamiliar with BIDS, read up on it `here <https://bids-specification.readthedocs.io/en/stable/>`_.
+If you're unfamiliar with BIDS, take a look at the official `docs <https://bids-specification.readthedocs.io/en/stable/>`_.
 Note that `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#General_Usage>`_ must be installed and on your path or loaded via ``module load``. *get* mode will fail without it.

 Before using *get* mode, I strongly recommend creating an `xnat_auth alias <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_ using the excellent `yaxil <https://yaxil.readthedocs.io/en/latest/>`_ python library.
 It's not stictly necessary to do so, but it will make your life easier.
 Example code will use an xnat alias.
 If you've already `installed <developers.html#hpc-installation>`_ DWIQC, yaxil will have been installed as well (yaxil is a DWIQC dependency).

-**Required Arguments**
+get: Required Arguments
+"""""""""""""""""""""""

 *get* mode requires three arguments: `1) ---label` `2) ---bids-dir` `3) ---xnat-alias`